cscan/vue-excel-editor/README.md

     </vue-excel-editor>
 </template>
 ```
+You may also capture the @setting event to handle more specifics.

 ### Do something when user select the rows
 The selected rows will be passed to the provided trigger method